quicwg/base-drafts/draft-ietf-quic-transport.md

 unidirectional and bidirectional streams.

-If a max_streams transport parameter or MAX_STREAMS frame is received with a value greater than 2^60, allowing a maximum stream ID that cannot be expressed, then the connection MUST be immediately closed with a connection error of type STREAM_LIMIT_ERROR (see {{immediate-close}}).
+If a max_streams transport parameter or MAX_STREAMS frame is received with a value greater than 2^60, this allows a maximum stream ID that cannot be expressed as a variable-length integer (see {{integer-encoding}}).
+If either is received, the connection MUST be immediately closed with a connection error of type STREAM_LIMIT_ERROR (see {{immediate-close}}).

 Endpoints MUST NOT exceed the limit set by their peer.
 An endpoint that receives a STREAM frame with a stream ID exceeding the limit it has sent MUST